Traditional Tales for young & old

 How strong and gleaming are your wings.

-You should be among kings!"
+You should be one amongst kings!"

 And then, the fox bowed

-and the crow felt, o so proud.
+and the crow felt, oh so proud.

 "It would be a rare thing," the fox went on

-"If you could also sing".
+"if you could also sing".

 The crow could not resist a quick trill up and down the scale